Furkangunduz/Content-Moderation/readme.md

 ## Features

-- Content moderation for text
+- Content moderation for text inputs,images,and links
-- Bad words detection and filtering
-- Support for Turkish language
 - Integration with Google's Generative AI
-- RESTful API endpoints
-- Easy-to-use HTTP interface

 ## Prerequisites